Last Year’s Winner: “Schitt’s Creek”

 Fun Fact: Despite the rise of streaming and cable, broadcast retains a firm grip on the Best Comedy category.
 NBC leads with 26 all-time wins; CBS is second with 22; then comes ABC with 11, HBO at four, while Amazon Prime Video is the only streamer with any victories.
 (It’s got two.)
 Over the last decade, however, you can see how streaming and cable are disrupting things.
 The winners’ break down to: broadcast with four wins, cable with four, and streaming with two.

-Notable Ineligible Series: “Schitt’s Creek” (ended), “The Good Place” (ended), “Curb Your Enthusiasm” (Season 11 is not expected to be eligible), “Dead to Me” (Season 3 is not expected to be eligible), “Insecure” (Season 5 is not expected to be eligible), “The Marvelous Mrs. Maisel” (Season 4 is not expected to be eligible), “What We Do in the Shadows” (Season 3 is not expected to be eligible)
+Notable Ineligible Series: “Schitt’s Creek” (ended), “The Good Place” (ended), “Curb Your Enthusiasm” (Season 11 was not eligible), “Dead to Me” (Season 3 was not eligible), “Insecure” (Season 5 was not eligible), “The Marvelous Mrs. Maisel” (Season 4 was not eligible), “What We Do in the Shadows” (Season 3 was not eligible)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Comedy Series.
 This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony, and Cedric the Entertainer will be this year’s host.

 The State of the Race